gvaibhav1734/tpds-hyperledger/README.md

 3. Run test file
 `node testApp.js`

-# Run App
-1. Go to application folder (from the tpds-hyperledger folder) `cd application`

-2. If you modified the name of user identity generated above, correspondingly modify the user name in the server.js file.

-3. `cd tpds-app`

-3. Run app
-`npm run dev`

 # Stop the network
 1. Go to network folder (from the tpds-hyperledger folder) `cd network`